 We assume that the firm is declared insolvent only if it is not able to serve its debt to the bank, in which case it exits the market.
-This implies that the firm may remain active even if it is "technically" in default, that is if $A{it+1} < 0$ , provided that deposits $D{it+1}$ are positive.
+This implies that the firm may remain active even if it is "technically" in default, that is if $E{it+1} < 0$, provided that deposits D{it+1} are positive.
 When the firm defaults, its employed workers get fired.

-The bankrupt firm is replaced by a new one, whose initial capital is financed by the Government through a flat tax $\psi$ levied on households' wealth.
+The bankrupt firm is replaced by a new one, whose initial capital is financed by the Government through a flat tax ψ levied on households' wealth.
 This mechanism, although not very realistic, assures stock-flow consistency without affecting wealth inequality and, at the same time, determines a negative impact on the economy by reducing households' spending capacity, as real bankruptcies actually do.

-Price $P{it+1}$ and wage $w{it+1}$ of the new firm are set to the level of their corresponding average market values $P_t$ and $w_t$ .
-Moreover, the new firm inherits from the defaulted one a share $\kappa$ of its outstanding debts $L{it}$ , whereas the remaining part $(1 - \kappa)$ is absorbed by the bank's capital as bad debt.
+Price P{it+1} and wage w{it+1} of the new firm are set to the level of their corresponding average market values P_t and w_t .
+Moreover, the new firm inherits from the defaulted one a share κ of its outstanding debts L{it} , whereas the remaining part $(1 - \kappa)$ is absorbed by the bank's capital as bad debt.
+We opted for a partial inheritance of debts because in reality there are many ways to manage bankruptcies.
+For example, the bank may simply accept to reschedule the loan, or the firm shuts down and the bank suffers the complete loss of its credit, in other cases a new firm acquires the defaulted one and takes on all or a part of its debt.
+Hence, our modeling choice allows to choose the bank's attitude toward defaulted firms simply by tuning parameter κ .
+Under this view, the replacement can be interpreted not only as a true substitution of an old firm with a new one, but also as a mere financial restructuring of the same defaulting firm.

-This perfect replacement of bankrupt firms, used to keep constant the number of firms, can be motivated on the basis of two widely accepted stylized facts: first, in established industries the number of firms tend to settle down around a roughly constant level (Sutton, 1997); second, the inflows and outflows of firms show strong positive correlation (Geroski, 1991, reports a correlation coefficient of 0.796 for a sample of 95 industries in United Kingdom in 1987).
+The perfect replacement of bankrupt firms, used to keep constant the number of firms, can be motivated on the basis of two widely accepted stylized facts: first, in established industries the number of firms tend to settle down around a roughly constant level (Sutton, 1997); second, the inflows and outflows of firms show strong positive correlation (Geroski, 1991, reports a correlation coefficient of 0.796 for a sample of 95 industries in United Kingdom in 1987).
 So, in the model we are implicitly assuming a correlation equal to 1.
 We can therefore imagine that our model describes the behavior of a "mature" and stable economy characterized by little innovation.
 Moreover, a constant population may also be interpreted as a statistical equilibrium, where at the micro level firms continuously enter and exit the market but at the macro level the population remains rather stable.